DARPA-ASKEM/terarium-docs/docs/config-and-intervention/validate-model-configuration.md

 Resolving either of these cases can help you reduce the time required for the full validation.

-### Missing boxes
+### No satisfactory conditions

-If no boxes are returned, it often means the entire parameter range is unsatisfactory.
+If the results contain no satisfactory conditions, it often means the entire parameter range is unsatisfactory.
 Try running validation again with a wider parameter ranges.

 ## Next steps